Adversarial Robustness of VAEs across Intersectional Subgroups: Experiments

 In Figure ~\ref{fig:beta_vae_scatter} we show the adversarial deviation (c.f., Equation~\ref{adv_div}) vs unperturbed reconstruction loss (eq.~\ref{eq.loss_vae}) of VAE's with different $\beta$=1,5,and 10, across different subgroup instances.
 Higher values of adversarial deviation correspond to lower adversarial robustness of the model against the chosen samples for robustness evaluation against a given model.
 Lower values of unperturbed reconstruction loss correspond to better reconstruction of the unperturbed image.
 We notice that the adversarial deviations of samples are notably higher for attacks against VAE with $\beta=1$ and $\beta=10$ compared to that with $\beta=5$.
 This observation falls inline with the literature suggesting neither low or high values of $\beta$ are good~\cite{higgins2017beta}.
-Interestingly, we also notice that samples with relatively higher reconstruction loss (0.05 - 0.06) in the unperturbed scenario (mostly populated with young men and women) does not have higher deviance ($\delta_c\leq 0.125$) compared to some samples (old men and women) with lower unperturbed reconstruction loss (0.02 - 0.03) with $\delta_c\geq 0.2$.
+Interestingly, we also notice that samples with relatively higher reconstruction loss (0.05 - 0.06) in the unperturbed scenario (mostly populated with young men and women) does not have higher deviance ($\Delta_c\leq 0.125$) compared to some samples (old men and women) with lower unperturbed reconstruction loss (0.02 - 0.03) with $\Delta_c\geq 0.2$.
 Reconstruction loss is generally evaluated as the proxy of models quality in understanding the latent feature semantics.
-This finding reveals the vulnerability of such subgroups where despite low loss in reconstruction in original image, fails to understand the feature space upon adversarial perturbation.
+This finding reveals the vulnerability of certain subgroups where, despite the low reconstruction loss of the original image, the model fails to comprehend the feature space and resist adversarial perturbations against samples belonging to these subgroups.